 Specify in Days until expiration the frequency interval if you selected Once every 'X' days for Display Frequency.
 This field accepts any numeric value.

 This setting controls whether the lightbox content fades in.
-If you select YES, then the lightbox fades in when the visitor opens or closes it.
+If you select YES, then the lightbox fades in when the customer opens or closes it.
 If you select NO, then the lightbox appears on the page and closes without any animation.